py-why/EconML/doc/spec/estimation/dml.rst

           One could also construct bootstrap based confidence intervals by setting `inference='bootstrap'`.

-        - *SparseLinearDMLCateEstimator.* The child class :py:class:`~econml.dml.SparseLinearDMLCateEstimator`, uses an :math:`\ell_1`-regularized final
+        - *SparseLinearDMLCateEstimator.* The child class :class:`.SparseLinearDMLCateEstimator`, uses an :math:`\ell_1`-regularized final
           model.
-In particular, it uses an implementation of the DebiasedLasso algorithm [Buhlmann2011]_ (see :py:class:`~econml.sklearn_extensions.linear_model.DebiasedLasso`).
+In particular, it uses an implementation of the DebiasedLasso algorithm [Buhlmann2011]_ (see :class:`.DebiasedLasso`).
 Using the asymptotic normality properties of the debiased lasso, this class also offers asymptotically normal based confidence intervals.
           The theoretical foundations of this class essentially follow the arguments in [Chernozhukov2017]_, [Chernozhukov2018]_.
           For instance, to get confidence intervals on the effect of going